-ERC Resource & Referral, d/b/a Child Care Aware of Northeast & North Central Kansas, was established in 1978 as Everywoman’s Resource Center.
+ERC Resource & Referral, Inc., d/b/a Child Care Aware® of Eastern Kansas, was established in 1978 as Everywoman’s Resource Center.
 Through the years it became obvious that the services offered by the Center were not particularly gender related.
 For that reason, in the fall of 1991, the name of the Center was modified to ERC Resource & Referral.

 • First formal meeting was held (February 23) of a group of interested women who agreed to establish a women’s center to meet the needs of women and their families.
 The group decided that the organization’s name would be the Every Woman’s Center.